sei-international/leap-weap-integration/README.md

 # Integrating LEAP, WEAP, and Macro
 The scripts in this repository implement the integration between LEAP/NEMO, WEAP, and Macro for the USAID WAVE Central Asia project.
 The integration script, which is written in Python, executes each program iteratively until convergence.
 Both LEAP and WEAP require Windows to run, and the full integration can consume substantial computer resources.
 The computer on which this script is run should have a reasonably fast processor and, more important, ample RAM and disk drive space.

 For distribution, the integration program is packaged into a Windows executable using the `build.py` script.

+In addition to an installation of Python, Python needs to have the following Python packages installed (can be installed using `pip install`) :
+  - pywin
+  - psutil
+  - PyYaml
+  - numpy
+  - pandas

 ## Installation
 In addition to the integration program itself, it is necessary to first install LEAP (with NEMO), WEAP, and Macro.
 It is also recommended to install the [Notepad++ text editor](https://notepad-plus-plus.org/), for reasons explained below.